PHeonix25/management-handbook/realstuff/whatido.md

 Outside of work, I have quite a few "hobbies" that interest me:

-First amongst these is **PC gaming**: online team FPS games, like Overwatch or Counter-Strike really help me to blow off steam, and put my headphones on and just have some fun.
+First amongst these is **PC gaming**: online team FPS games, like Overwatch or Counter-Strike really help me to blow off steam, and put my headphones on and just have some fun for an hour or two.
+On the other hand, if I want to destroy a whole weekend, and I have the time/space, then I can absolutely lose myself in games like Prision Architect, Cities Skylines, or other "world-builder"-type games.

 This is closely followed by **contributing to open-source** projects.
 Sometimes this is development (and helping me to make sure that I don't lose the hard-earned skill of development in C#), but these days, more often than not, this is documentation, guidelines, or project management skills.